There are several pathways available to become registered as an RDA (Registered Dental Assistant).

 Dental Anesthesia Assistant and Restorative Duties - Permit Authorization Required

-The Board may also issue or renew a permit authorizing an RDA under the direct supervision of a dentist to provide restorative functions or anesthesia assistant.
-The permits must be renewed when the registration is renewed.
+Please note that the restorative care and anesthesia assistant permits must be renewed by December 31 of even numbered years at the same time the registration is renewed.
+If they are not renewed the permit expires.
 Two hours of CE related to each expanded duty is required for the permit renewal.

 DANB Certification and Expanded Duties